tsgates/arch-wiki-markdown/wiki/Java_Runtime_Environment_Fonts.md

     export _JAVA_OPTIONS='-Dawt.useSystemAAFontSettings=setting'

-TrueType fonts contain a grid-fitting and scan-conversion procedure (GASP) table with the designer's recommendations for the font's display at different point sizes.
+Note:TrueType fonts contain a grid-fitting and scan-conversion procedure (GASP) table with the designer's recommendations for the font's display at different point sizes.
 Some sizes are recommended to be fully anti-aliased, others are to be hinted, and some are to be displayed as